jpcano/carto-fe/README.md

 ### Canvas testing

 Karma test all the functions in the fetcher module and if the geoJSON is correctly parsed to draw it as GL_LINES.
 I did not test if the map is drawn correctly and responds to mouse actions.
-But it is something interesting to implement.
+But it is something interesting to implement in the future.